 We ended up doing our 20 mile hike (and then again) after our trip due to weather but having the structure of earning the Hiking Merit Badge helped get us to a solid loaded 10 miler at least 3x before departure.
 In addition to hiking with a weighted pack (gallon water jugs work great!)… I personally increased my training to include the following, which I feel helped prevent injury and keep up with the Scouts!
 I’m totally not a doctor (or an expert by any means), so listen to your body before you try any of this stuff out, okay?
 If you are new to hiking, check out my post on how to get started

 - a few extra hikes to earn more Hiking Club miles (see Savanna Portage, Father Hennepin, Mille Lacs Kathio, Crow Wing, Charles Lindbergh)

 - bumped up my cardio by adding spin classes and rowing machine 2-3x per week

 - added some kettle bell swings, planks, squats and push ups

 - reduced my yoga practice to once a week to stay flexible while adding other activities.

 If you are still reading, thanks for wandering!
-Next up, Food and Gear!
+Next up, Gear!
 Hit the subscribe button if you don’t want to miss a post.